 As my heart healed, I continued to engage in a less monogamous relationships and fostered a fetish for fake teams and false match-ups.
 Fantasy Football was made for a girl like me since I could jump from team to team and player to player without any commitment or strings attached.
 By 2006, I was completely over the Chiefs and didn’t give them a second thought.

 Until last Sunday vs. the Raiders.

 How did this happen?
-I caught myself watching them on TV again this week-end and felt the old familiar pangs of love and longing creeping their way back into my stoic resolve.
+I caught myself watching them on TV again.
 My heart was suddenly willing them–begging them–to win.
 When Houston fumbled near the KC goal line with less than two minutes left, I almost jumped out of my chair.

 Listen, I don’t judge you for loving the chiefs.
 In fact, I’m quite envious because I wish I could.
 Suddenly, they are 7-0 and everyone around me is climbing on the bandwagon and beckoning me to join.
 We could be together in your living room right now jumping up and down and celebrating like idiots.
 This could be “the year” and my foolish pride will leave me to hang out at the little kid’s table with my hurting Wildcats over Thanksgiving.

 Enjoy the rest of October, bask in the hope of post-season possibilities and harness the heady rush that a roller coaster relationship like this has.